How LUSH Cosmetics Uses User-Generated Content to Transform Customers into an Engaged Community of Brand Advocates

 When people create the content they want to see, personalization matters — no matter the scale

 Without a significant budget for ad spend, let alone targeting, LUSH looked to their audiences to develop a strategy that would serve customers the right content at the right time.
-“Our personalization is really organic and based off of what users want,” said Schwirtz.
+“Our personalization is really organic and based on what users want,” said Schwirtz.
 “I firmly believe that people create the content they want to see.”

 [click_to_tweet tweet=”“I firmly believe that people create the content they want to see.” – Sabine Schwirtz, @lushcosmetics. #LUSHCommunity” quote=”“I firmly believe that people create the content they want to see. – Sabine Schwirtz, @lushcosmetics #LUSHCommunity””]